-Philadelphia also home to the Franklin Institute, the National Constitution Center, the Philadelphia Zoo and Fairmount park, one of America’s oldest and largest city parks.
+Philadelphia is also home to the Franklin Institute, the National Constitution Center, the Philadelphia Zoo and Fairmount park, one of America’s oldest and largest city parks.

-Philadelphia represents the heart of Pennsylvania’s economic activity, with gross metropolitan product of close to $500 billion, making it the country’s eighth largest metropolitan economy.
+Philadelphia represents the heart of Pennsylvania’s economic activity, with a gross metropolitan product of close to $500 billion, making it the country’s eighth largest metropolitan economy.

 The city’s economic sectors include higher education and healthcare, financial services, manufacturing, food processing, oil refining and tourism.